Your Edinburgh 1 Day Itinerary: A Capital Idea

 If Walt Disney was designing a capital city, even he couldn’t come up with Edinburgh.
 Sure, he might have thrown in a castle and the great mix of architecture.
 He’d no doubt add a major landmark or two, the great shopping and the ever-improving dining scene.
 It’s just he might have drawn the line at the volcano…

 Happily, Edinburgh has evolved into a proper box of delights over the last several centuries – and very happily, the volcano is dormant.
-It’s a city where history and natural history rub shoulders with great architecture, a thriving food scene – with many places promoting the “Scottish larder”, as Scotland’s ingredients, from berries to meat (and all points in between) are justly celebrated by many leading chefs – the creative arts and all the facilities you’d expect of a modern capital city.
+It’s a city where history and natural history rub shoulders with great architecture, a thriving food scene (with many places promoting the “Scottish larder”), the creative arts and all the facilities you’d expect of a modern capital city.
 Here at Plum Guide, we've done extensive research, and proudly present to you the perfect Edinburgh 1 day itinerary.

 Now, let’s get back to that volcano… Arthur’s Seat – as it’s now called – is a fine place to start your (frankly all-too-short) Edinburgh 1 day itinerary.
 A sunrise (or sunset) walk here – on dry ground, it only takes around 45 minutes – is something of an Edinburgh tradition, particularly during the annual arts Festival, or at Hogmanay.
 The views across the city are spectacular, making it a great way to get your bearings for the rest of your visit.
 It’s also located in Holyrood Park, meaning you’ll return to ground level close to two other places worth seeing (the Scottish Parliament building and The Palace of Holyrood House).
 You’re also extremely close to the National Museum of Scotland (for those with a keen interest in history) and / or Surgeon’s Hall Museums (definitely not for those with a fear of dentists).